 Take a look at this info-graphic.
-The disparity is absurd.
-Though personally I don't think raising the minimum wage is the ultimate solution, as it doesn't get anywhere close to solving the root problem.
+The disparity is absurd, and the 99% does need a raise.
+But while we're fighting for 15, we need to look beyond raising the minimum wage, as it doesn't get us anywhere close to solving the root problem.

 Profit is theft, in our current economy.
 That is the profound conclusion that must be addressed.
 But surely no one will agree with this on its face.
 It sounds equally absurd.
 But corporate/ceo/shareholder profit would not exist if workers were paid the full value of their work.
 All workers contribute to the profit or losses of a business.
 But in traditional capitalist practice, only the owners or shareholders receive the profits while 99% of the workers - the working class minus management usually - receives a static wage.
 And this wage *must* be depressed lower than the full value of their work otherwise profit could not exist.

 Just to make sure this is totally clear, let's say a worker does 8 hours of work to produce $160 in value for the company.
 If everyone was paid the full value of their work this person would get paid $160.
 Instead, this worker is paid $8 an hour and receives $64, while the other $96 goes to the owners.
 When this wealth extraction occurs day after day after day, it's no wonder we see the rich getting richer while the poor stays poor.
 The working class is getting robbed by the very nature of the wage-based employee/owner system.

 In a fair system, profit would no longer be the exclusive domain of a tiny ownership class.
 Profit would be shared among all the workers who contributed to that profit, rather than a few individuals who can potentially make one up-front investment in the beginning of a business and then never lift a finger while wealth is continually extracted from the workers every year, year after year after year...